-Maureen Kirk sent us a recipe for her family's favorite crispy, chewy treats.
+Maureen Kirk, of Malvern, Pennsylvania, sent us a recipe for her family's favorite crispy, chewy treats.
 She says, "These simple cookies are delicious as is, or with mix-ins.
 They're so versatile, it's the only cookie I make!"

 - Total Time:

 - 1 cup all-purpose flour (spooned and leveled)

 - 3/4 cup (1 1/2 sticks) unsalted butter, room temperature

 - 1 cup packed light-brown sugar

 - 1/2 cup granulated sugar

 - 1 large egg